cloud-gov/cg-site/content/docs/services/cdn-route.md

 *Use these instructions for cloud.gov tenant applications.
 If you're creating a custom domain for something else (such as a public S3 bucket), see [external services and applications](#external-services-and-applications).*

 Before you begin, note that once you initiate creation of a CDN service instance, you can't update or delete it until it has been created successfully.
 Typos in the service creation parameters can cause creation to get stuck in a pending state.
-If you're using DNSSEC, [verify your DNSSEC configuration](https://www.icann.org/resources/pages/tools-2012-02-25-en) because invalid DNSSEC configuration will also cause creation to get stuck.
+If you need to implement DNSSEC, see [DNSSEC support](#dnssec-support).

 First, target the space your application is running in: